 LNG on rails – networking fuel

-European railway has been a history of steady decline – apart from a couple of superstar routes.
+European railway has had a history of steady decline – apart from a couple of superstar routes.
 But the European railway network is also historically super developed.
 That might be a boon for LNG distribution.

 One of the big drawbacks of onshore LNG distribution is the price of long-distance transport.
 Pipelines are not practical as LNG is a boiling liquid and hence does not lend itself easily to pumping through a steel tube.
 Boil-Off Gas (BOG) is produced constantly and thus the volume of methane expands to about 600 times its liquid volume which increases pressure in the line.